California Commonsense Healthcare Proposal

 3. Ensuring the financial sustainability of the system.

-1. The Board shall consist of ninteen (19) members, who shall serve six-year terms, with a maximum of three (3) terms per member.
+1. The Board shall consist of nineteen (19) members, who shall serve six-year terms, with a maximum of three (3) terms per member.

-1. After two years: An additional six (6) members shall be appointed.
+2. Second election (4 years following passage): An additional six (6) members shall be elected.

 Section 6: Implementation